-Kenny Bell's bobble while wide open down the middle killed Alabama's first drive before Drake and Yeldon each fumbled on the next two possessions, the latter especially costly as the sophomore coughed up the ball inside the 5.
-It was recovered by Kentucky's Avery Williamson at the 2.
+Kenny Bell's bobble while wide open down the middle killed Alabama's first drive before Drake and Yeldon each fumbled on the next two possessions, the latter was especially costly as the sophomore coughed up the ball inside the 5.
+It was recovered by Williamson at the 2.

 Kentucky couldn't take advantage of any of those breaks, but the Wildcats had a more pressing issue in replacing Whitlow after he was hurt while being sacked for a 9-yard loss on their second possession.

 The sophomore from Prattville, Ala., lay on the ground for several moments before he was helped off the field and carted to the dressing room.
-Smith came in to no avail as Kentucky gained just 62 yards in the first half.
+Smith came in but Kentucky gained just 62 yards in the first half.

-Considering how seamlessly Alabama was controlling the ball and the clock before the mistakes, it was just a matter of time before the Crimson Tide would eventually take advantage of the Wildcats' struggles.
-In fact, they used most of the second quarter to break the game open.
+Considering how seamlessly Alabama was controlling the ball and the clock before the mistakes, it was just a matter of time before the Crimson Tide took advantage of the Wildcats' struggles.

 Alabama got on the scoreboard on its fourth drive with Foster's 25-yard field goal en route to 24 unanswered second-quarter points as Drake sandwiched 1-yard touchdown runs around Yeldon's 24-yard TD run.
 Alabama's quick spurt included another wide-open drop by Drake late in the quarter, but McCarron's 42-yard pass to Norwood in double coverage to Kentucky's 1 earlier was the play that seemed to shake the Tide out of their doldrums and contribute to 372 first-half yards.